All Episodes

 And in February of this year, a grand jury indicted him on seven charges, including three for attempted murder.

-Like, Alex is acting like they just let him go!
+Like, Alex is acting like they just let him go.

-You know, nothing, no trouble!
+I mean, you know, nothing, no trouble.

-That's the impression that he wants the audience to have in their head, because he hasn't kept up with this case.
+That's the impression that he wants the audience to have in their head because he hasn't kept up with this case.

-he probably just skimmed a headline about it, and he's like, oh, these black people just get away with everything.
+He probably just skimmed a headline about it and he's like, oh, these black people just get away with everything.

 jordan holmes